zeiglerd/mean-liquid/README.md

                 Here's an example of what a newly generated migration file looks like:
                 ```ts
-                // import models here...
+                // import or write Mongoose schemas and models here...

                 export async function up() {
-                    // write upgrade script here... throw Error or return false to fail migration.
+                    // write upgrade script here... throw Error or return false to fail upgrade.
                     return true;
                 }

                 export async function down() {
-                    // write revert script here... throw Error or return false to fail migration.
+                    // write revert script here... throw Error or return false to fail revert.
                     return true;
                 }
                 ```

 1. ### Using the generated migration file, and the [Mongoose] library, write an `up`-grade and a `down`-grade script.
-    - Here's an example; but, you may want to import pre-existing models/interfaces/types:
+    - Here's an example; but, you may want to import pre-existing schemas and models and/or interfaces and types:
         ```ts
         import mongoose, { Schema } from 'mongoose';